addyosmani/backbone-fundamentals/chapters/06-extensions.md

 ### Hello World

+When creating a new View, the options you pass — after being merged into any default options already present on the view — are attached to the view as this.options for future reference.

-`Thorax.View` differs from `Backbone.View` in that there is no `options` object.
+In Backbone, when creating a new view, options passed are merged into any default options already present on a view and are exposed via `this.options` for later reference. `Thorax.View` differs from `Backbone.View` in that there is no `options` object.

 All arguments passed to the constructor become properties of the view, which in turn become available to the `template`:

 ```javascript
     var view = new Thorax.View({